mikeizbicki/cmc-csci046/README.md

 Secondary objectives:

 1. Learn basic devops (development operations) and how open source software is developed
     1. Learn basic shell programming
     1. Learn how to develop good automatic test cases for your code
 1. Introduction to the mathematics of programming (overlap with discrete math)
-1. Introduction to the hacker culture

 **Textbook:**